varsha-2005/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Import the required libraries and read the dataframe.
+1.Import the required libraries and read the dataframe.

-Assign hours to X and scores to Y.
+2.Assign hours to X and scores to Y.

-Implement training set and test set of the dataframe
+3.Implement training set and test set of the dataframe

-Plot the required graph both for test data and training data.
+4.Plot the required graph both for test data and training data.

-Find the values of MSE , MAE and RMSE.
+5.Find the values of MSE , MAE and RMSE.